Vampires: The World of the Undead: Reception

-On Babelio, the book has an average of 3.85/5 based on 31 ratings; and an average of 7.9/10 based on 12 ratings, on SensCritique.
-Goodreads reported, based on 50 ratings, the UK edition gets an average rating of 3.96 out of 5, and the US edition 3.47/5 based on 43 ratings, indicating 'generally positive opinions'.

 The French daily Le Monde wrote, '[the book is] a very beautiful-illustrated, very informative and very playful little work, a vademecum to the land of blood drinkers.'

 On Vampirisme, the review says: 'This work by Jean Marigny, published in 1993, is a model of its kind.
 Here the author traces the chronology of the vampire myth, from antiquity to the present day. [...]
 The book is also very well documented, very well illustrated, and embellished with some most interesting appendices, whether they are anecdotes about Dracula, retranscription of some most famous reports confirming the existence of vampires, excerpts from novels and poetry, even from prayers for hunting vampires.
 In short, if you want to go deeper into the subject and learn more about vampirology, this is the book for you.'

 Matthieu Buge gave a positive review in his article for the online magazine Le Salon Littéraire: 'With abundant illustrations and documents, Jean Marigny explains simply the multiple origins of what would eventually become Count Dracula. [...]
 The vampire is such a frequent character in the literary and audiovisual fictions of the past two centuries that he has become almost too familiar to us, leading us to rarely question him.'
 With a large number of documents from various periods, Jean Marigny therefore rediscovers with pleasure many fascinating details of the construction of the legend, its springs and its propagators, in an accessible, synthetic and complete book like any good "Découvertes Gallimard".'